RodneyMcQuain/Digit-Inator/README.md

 ```

 ## Reinstate the Server
 The server didn't add much value, increased the complexity of the codebase, and increased the cost of hosting.
 So, the server was removed.

+If you have any ideas pertinent to this project that require a server—feel free to fork this repository and reference [the pull request that removed the server](https://github.com/RodneyMcQuain/Digit-Inator/pull/1) to reinstate it.

  The server used:
 * Node.js
 * Express.js
 * TypeScript
 * MongoDB
 * Mongoose
 * Jest
-If you have any ideas pertinent to this project that require a server—feel free to fork this repository and reference [https://github.com/RodneyMcQuain/Digit-Inator/pull/1](the pull request that removed the server) to reinstate it.

 ## Edit the Logo
 Install [AdobeXD](https://www.adobe.com/products/xd.html) to build off of the current `.xd` file in the `design` directory.